-In order for us to submit our sabbatical recommendations for the coming 2014-15 academic year to IHL for their consideration in early 2014, please forward the appropriate paperwork for faculty seeking sabbaticals to my office by January 8, 2014.
+In order for us to submit our sabbatical recommendations for the coming 2017-18 academic year to IHL for their consideration in early 2017, please forward the appropriate paperwork for faculty seeking sabbaticals to the provost office by January 9, 2017.
 This will allow us to include their names on the IHL Board agenda.

 Sabbaticals are an opportunity for faculty members to expand their expertise in teaching, research, or outreach.
 This is a privilege and, as such, should be well-documented and justified in order to be given full consideration for possible approval.